 If you would like to know more about the advantages of corrugated cardboard you should read our ultimate guide on corrugated cardboard boxes.

 The final thing you need to consider when creating a package for your product is how eco-friendly it is.
 Ensuring you are using a green packaging solution is becoming increasingly important to customers, with research showing that nearly half of consumers actively avoid harmful packaging.
 Knowing, that your product is arriving in an environmentally friendly box will be the difference that helps them make that purchase for many potential customers.

 Eco-friendly packaging is any packaging that has a reduced environmental impact and ecological imprint.
 Common features of eco-friendly, green or sustainable packaging are that it’s recyclable and/or reusable, made using responsibly sourced or recycled materials, and manufactured through an environmentally friendly process.

 You may be wondering how you can ensure that your product packaging is environmentally friendly?
 Here are a few key steps you can take to make your packaging more sustainable.

 The Forest Stewardship Council (FSC), runs a global certification system that allows you to identify and purchase, wood, paper, cardboard and other forest products made with materials from well-managed forests and/or recycled sources.
 So when you pick an FSC certified manufacturer for your product packaging you know that the boxes will be made with materials from sustainable sources.

-We hope you enjoyed this guide and it helps you turn your product packaging ideas from a dream into a reality.
+We hope that you enjoyed this guide and that it helps you turn your product packaging ideas from a dream into a reality.
 If you need help getting your packaging designed and manufactured, why not get in touch with us and we’ll be more than happy to help.